PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Making the Most of Moon Phases

 I track every fishing trip in a journal - date, moon phase, weather, and results.
 After 15 years, clear patterns emerged that helped me plan trips around fishing before full moon periods for best results.
-The 3 days leading up to full moon consistently outproduce the full moon itself.
+The 3 days leading up to full moon consistently outproduce the full moon itself in most of my local waters.

-- Check moon phase calendar 2025 months in advance
+1. Check moon phase calendar 2026 months in advance for trip planning

-- Plan trips 2-3 days before full/new moon
+5. Plan trips 2-3 days before full/new moon for peak activity

 FAQ Section